Tennessee Disability MegaConference

 The Tennessee Disability MegaConference is Tennessee’s largest disability-specific conference for individuals with disabilities, families, and professionals.
 At the conference, people share the latest information and innovations on many topics including housing, employment, education, health care, recreation and leisure, mental health, and others.
 Continuing education credits are offered in many categories.
 People attending make new friends and important connections as everyone works together to encourage the full participation of all people with disabilities in their own lives!

-The theme for the 2014 TN Disability MegaConference is Change!
+The theme for the 2014 MegaConference was Change!

 “The only thing constant in life is change”

 If you attended the conference but did not complete an evaluation form, you can do it online by clicking HERE.